 The Bronze Age refiners used a porous refractory clay to manufacture a cupel which would be filled with the metals and placed in a muffel furnace through which air is allowed to flow freely and heated to about 1000°C. The lead melts, oxidizes and penetrate the walls of the cupel and aids any other base metals present to do the same.
 The outcome was pure silver, sometimes mixed with gold if it was present in the original mineral mix.

-Cupellation as a purity test
+Cupellation as a Purity Test

 When cupellation started to be used as a way of assaying precious metal content is unclear.
 What we do know is that by the time Georgius Agricola wrote his De Re Metallica, which was first published in 1556, the practice was known and understood which indicates that it had already been in use for a long time.

 When determining the gold content of an alloy is the objective the testing process is as follows: A certain amount of gold is removed from the item.
 This removed material is weighed and its weight recorded.
 The material is then cuppeled so that all base metals are removed.
 The remaining gold usually contains some silver which can be extracted by placing the metal in a solution of boiling nitric acid which dissolves the silver content.
-Pure gold remains as a black powder which can be filtered out and can be weighed again.
+Pure gold remains as a black powder that can be filtered out and can be weighed again.
 Any weight loss represents the amount of added materials and therefore, the purity of the gold object can be determined.
 This method is accurate but has the disadvantage is that a (small) portion of the gold has to be removed.

 A Cupel from Agricola’s De Re Metallica (1556)